Prateek-Agarwal-20/pocket-party/README.md

 `export GOOGLE_APPLICATION_CREDENTIALS=<path-to-service-acount-json-file>`

+To check if it worked, run:

+`echo $GOOGLE_APPLICATION_CREDENTIALS`

-This will last as long as your session lasts.
+This should display the filepath you just exported.
+This environment variable will last as long as your session lasts.
 If you start a new session, make sure to re run this terminal command.